 IRS PROVIDES RELIEF IN REVENUE PROCEDURE 2010-14

-Internal Revenue Service has released Revenue Procedure 2010-14 in which it provides guidance and a safe harbor for reporting capital gains and losses arising out of certain failed or incomplete tax-deferred exchange transactions.
+The Internal Revenue Service released Revenue Procedure 2010-14 providing guidance and a safe harbor for reporting capital gains and losses arising out of certain failed or incomplete 1031 exchange transactions.
 The Procedure covers situations in which the taxpayer’s failure to complete the exchange resulted from the failure of the taxpayer’s qualified intermediary (QI) to acquire and transfer replacement property to the taxpayer to complete the exchange within the time requirements of Section 1031.
-This Revenue Procedure responds to the hardship suffered by taxpayers who engaged qualified intermediaries who either filed for bankruptcy protection in the wake of the recent economic downturn, or simply defalcated with exchange proceeds.
+This Revenue Procedure responds to the hardship suffered by taxpayers who engaged qualified intermediaries who either filed for bankruptcy protection or where there was a defalcation of exchange proceeds.

-Effective Date: The Procedure is effective for transactions that fail due to QI default on or after January 1, 2009 (although exchanges that have failed due to QI default that closed before January 1, 2009 can file an amended return in accordance with this Procedure.)
+Effective Date: The Procedure is effective for transactions that fail due to QI default on or after January 1, 2009.

 In conclusion, the security of exchange proceeds while in the possession of the QI has always been of paramount importance at Asset Preservation, Inc.